 This is one of the easiest chicken recipes I can think of and the best part is that cleanup is minimal.
 I used to make some variation of this roasted chicken dish almost every week when my kids were young.
 It’s especially appealing because you can use virtually any vegetable or a combination, and the vegetables cook in the oven at the same time as the chicken.

-I used a combination of broccoli florets, red bell peppers, green beans, eggplant and potatoes, but you could also include carrots, zucchini, cauliflower, sweet potatoes and asparagus.
+For these photos, I used a combination of broccoli florets, red bell peppers, green beans, eggplant and potatoes, but you could also include carrots, zucchini, cauliflower, sweet potatoes and asparagus.

 Shortcut: You can buy pre-cut vegetables (and pre-trimmed green beans) at most supermarkets.
 I found these at Shop Rite.

 I try to follow the Daniel Plan Plate, which is 3/4 non-starchy vegetables, 1/4 starchy vegetables or grains, and 1/4 lean protein.
 Pan roasted chicken and vegetables is a customizable recipe and makes it easy to follow the Daniel Plan Plate.

 Generally speaking, non-starchy vegetables are low-carb also.
 However, some non-starchy vegetables such as carrots and beets are higher in carbs than other non-starchy vegetables.
 So, depending on your dietary restrictions, you may or may not want to include them in the recipe.

 Non-starchy or low-carb vegetables include: